mmov1099/chat_bot/README.md

 $ docker-compose up

-acces local:8080 in your browser
+access local:8080 in your browser